lilyprism/TFTOCR2/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TFTOCR2 is currently not working as it is outdated and prone to errors and game bans. <br/>
-It is also incomplete, with set 9 of TFT but it has a really good code architecture that can scale for future sets if put in the time. <br/>
+**TFTOCR2** is not perfect but functional; however, **using it will result in a ban** within a short period of time.

-You're free to change the code and make a pull request if you want to help.
+Feel free to modify the code and submit a pull request if you'd like to contribute.

 <!-- GETTING STARTED -->